bangsluke/bangsluke.github.io/docusaurus/docs/Projects/Dorkinians Website/3StatsPage.md

 The Key Performance Stats section displays the most important metrics for the selected player, including:

 - Appearances
-- Goals and assists
+- Minutes played
+- Seasons count
 - Man of the Match awards
-- Clean sheets (for defenders and goalkeepers)
-- Goals conceded (for defenders and goalkeepers)
+- Goals scored
-- Yellow and red cards
-- Fantasy points
+- Assists

-These stats are displayed as large, easy-to-read cards with icons and labels.

-[Image: Key Performance Stats Screenshot]
 > [Back to Table of Contents](#table-of-contents)

 ### Seasonal Performance

-The Seasonal Performance section shows how the player's statistics have changed across different seasons.
-This includes:
+The Seasonal Performance section shows how the player's statistics have changed across different seasons displayed in a column chart to show trends over time.

-- Goals per season
-- Assists per season
-- Appearances per season
-- Other key metrics over time

-Data is displayed in bar charts or line graphs showing trends across seasons.

 :::tip
-Use this section to identify a player's best seasons and track their performance trajectory over time.
+Use the dropdown menu to select a different metric to display in the chart.
 :::

-[Image: Seasonal Performance Screenshot]
 > [Back to Table of Contents](#table-of-contents)

 ### Team Performance